 When will the Downton Abbey film sequel be released?

 It was originally announced that the Downton Abbey film sequel would be ‘in theatres Christmas 2021’.
 However, Deadline reported the release date has been pushed back to spring the following year.
-The official release date is now confirmed as 18 March 2022.
+The official release date was then confirmed as 18 March 2022.
+However, it’s bad news for die-hard Downton fans as they’ll now have to wait even longer.

 It’s not been confirmed why the release date has been pushed back, although we can assume it might have something to do with trying to film with Covid restrictions.